Unexpected rates of warming threaten to change Antarctica and pose a threat to the survival of some of its penguins.

 Emperor penguins could be on their way to extinction if climate change affects sea ice around Antarctica as expected.

-Data gathered at a penguin rookery in Terre Adélie, Antarctica, showed that when winter sea ice dropped an average of 11 percent for several consecutive years, the penguin population also took a nosedive.
-During that period, the population fell to half its normal number.
+Data gathered at a penguin rookery in Terre Adélie, Antarctica, showed that when winter sea ice dropped by an average of 11 percent for several years running, the penguin population also took a nosedive.
+During that period, penguin numbers fell to half of normal.
 When the sea ice reached high levels, penguin populations remained high.

-Even if sea-ice melting slows, the overall number of penguins is still likely to continue falling.
-A study developed by Caswell and his colleagues looked at current penguin-population trends together with estimates of how much sea ice will be available in coming years.
+Even if sea-ice melting slows, the overall number of penguins is still likely to fall.
+A study developed by Caswell's team looked at current penguin-population trends together with estimates of how much sea ice will be available in coming years.
 These analyses indicate that the Terre Adélie rookery could host only 400 breeding pairs by the end of this century.
 Forty years ago, there were 15 times that many.